-By the end of the grant period, the project will have increased labor law compliance in the five project countries through: (a) An increased knowledge of national laws, legal processes and their application among employers and workers and an increased number of requests to the labor ministry for assistance based on that knowledge, (b) the strengthened capacity of labor ministries to effectively enforce labor laws, and (c) more effective systems to resolve industrial disputes.

-Applicants are expected to describe in their technical proposal: (a) The strategy that they will adopt to achieve these outcomes within the stated timeframe and available USDOL funds; and (b) the indicators and system of data collection they will use to measure the achievement of these outcomes (i.e., increased labor law compliance, greater knowledge of national labor laws and their application, and more effective industrial dispute resolution systems), as well as all key outputs of the project.
+By the end of the grant period, the project will have: (a) Improved compliance by employers and workers with national labor laws, in particular those laws which relate to the principles embodied in the ILO Declaration on Fundamental Principles and Rights at Work; and (b) pilot-tested an effective approach to efficiently transition workers to in-demand occupations.
+Applicants are expected to describe in their technical proposal: (a) The strategy that they will adopt to achieve these outcomes within the stated timeframe and available USDOL funds; and (b) the indicators and system of data collection they will use to measure the achievement of these outcomes.